-Green mosquitos are a species found in Singapore that carry disease and are active all year.
+Green mosquitoes are a species found in Singapore that carry disease and are active all year.
 They carry parasite that causes Dengue Fever.

 What do they look like?